 War Does Not Bring Stability

 War and war preparations drain and weaken an economy.
 The myth that war enriches a nation that wages it, as opposed to enriching a small number of influential profiteers, is not supported by evidence.
-In addition:

 - Greater consumption and destruction does not always equal a superior standard of living.